Introduction

 Objective

-Napoleon's main goal is to be the first player to reach a predetermined number of points, usually 5, 7, or 10 points, depending on the house rules.
+Napoleon's primary goal is to be the first player to reach a predetermined number of points, usually 5, 7, or 10 points, depending on the house rules.
 It is played with a standard 52-card deck.

 Napoleon Card Game Rules